Directorate of Postgraduate Studies

-The Directorate of Undergraduate Education coordinate all matters related to provision of undergraduate education.
+The Directorate of Undergraduate Education (DUE) coordinates all matters related to provision of undergraduate education.
 Specifically, it deals with marketing for undergraduate programmes, processing student admissions, managing examination results and disposal of candidates, facilitation of student research, formulation and processing of new undergraduate programmes, coordination of curriculum reviews and other related functions.

 Functions of the Directorate